AZcaptcha/azcaptcha.js/readme.md

 # 2Captcha API wrapper for Node.js

-Post a captcha to the [2Captcha](https://2captcha.com/) service, then polls until the captcha is decoded.
+Post a captcha to the [azcaptcha](https://azcaptcha.com/) service, then polls until the captcha is decoded.

 ## Installation

-    npm install 2captcha
+    npm install azcaptcha

 ## Usage